 Penna is a data collection tool created to facilitate collection and streamlined archiving of qualitative textual data.

 With Penna, the Finnish Social Science Data Archive handles the technical implementation of data collection for your study as well as the participants' archiving permissions.
 FSD archives all datasets collected with Penna as far as the writers consent to archiving.
 Penna was developed for FSD by computer science students at the University of Tampere.
-Penna's user interface is currently only available in Finnish, but data collection is possible in English as well.
-Contact FSD User Services for more information.
+For the time being, Penna's user interface is only available in Finnish.

 A closer look at FSD services